mdelsole/brain-nexus/computational-neuroscience/Perception/index.markdown

 We have a zoomable attentional field that can focus wide or small.

 We have two pathways: One for visual object recognition, and one for "where" visual objects are.
 This "where" pathway also functions as a spatial processing pathway.
 Top-down activation from the spatial pathway can activate neurons in V1, thereby activating the proper neurons in the object recogition pathway.

+Spatial attention can allow you to focus on a single object with multiple objects present in the scene.
+The area with more bottom-up activity will capture the spatial attention (activating it over another object), which will then feedback and make that object stand out